Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Organs of the urinary system;

-Measures for the prevention of diseases of the urinary system.
+Measures to prevent diseases of the urinary system.

-Hygiene requirements for the care of skin, nails, hair, shoes and clothes.
+Hygienic requirements for the care of skin, nails, hair, shoes and clothing.

 The main stages of intrauterine and age development person.